tquang1708/spotify-custom-radio/README.md

 - There currently is no testing on this app, and I do not plan to write tests for the app at least for the foreseeable future.
 I definitely would look into it if others add more features to the app, and test coverage becomes necessary, but for now I do not plan to add any extra feature to the app.

 - The "Discography" option only includes albums, EPs and singles from the artist.
-This does not include compilations or other releases that an artist appears on, as including those will inflate the album count by too many.
+This does not include compilations or other releases that an artist appears on, as including those will inflate the album count by too many